ProVR-Norway/ProvrWebiste/README.md

 ## ❗️ Notice

 In local development the application must listen on port 4200.
 If not, the CORS policy on Google Cloud Storage for the bucket used must be updated.
+Make changes to the `cors-config.json` and type this command in the terminal `gsutil cors set cors-config.json gs://BUCKET_NAME` to update the policy.

 ## 🚀 Deployment